Chetavani ra Chungatya: The Counsel

 The general opinion of the nobles and the people in the Mewar State was against the Maharana's decision.
 Even many nobles and chieftains from outside Mewar State were disheartened at the news.
-Some of the them gathered and requested Thakur Kesari Singh Barhath to find a solution to this predicament.
+Some of them gathered and requested Thakur Kesari Singh Barhath to find a solution to this predicament.

 Kesari Singh Barhath of Devpura (Shahpura), earlier chief advisor to Fateh Singh, consulted Rao Gopal Singh of Kharwa to dissuade Maharana from going to Delhi.
 Thakur Hari Singh of Khatu, Thakur Karan Singh of Jobner, Rao Umrao Singh, Sajjan Singh of Khandela and Thakur Bhur Singh from Malsisar joined in.
 Everyone agreed that to uphold Mewar's pride, Fateh Singh should be reminded of Rana's traditions, pride and honor.
 These discussions took place at Malsisar thakur's haveli in Jaipur.

 Rao Gopal Singh suggested that in critical times such as this in the history of Rajputana, the Charanas have always given the right guidance through their eloquent speech.
 Hence, Kesari Singh was entrusted with this task, who composed a poem of thirteen sorthas, hearing which, everyone present there were very impressed.
 They were certain of the effectiveness of these sorthas (couplets) that if conveyed to Maharana in time, he would give up the idea of attending the Durbar.

 The purpose of the poem was to convey to the Maharana that it was derogatory to his dignity and beneath his status to attend the Durbar, and would impair the prestige, which he enjoyed among the Rajputs and the Hindus of India.